Adiabatic Quantum Computing: Introduction

 Next, we review in Sec.~\ref{sec:algorithms} the handful of \emph{explicit} algorithms for which AQC is known to give a speedup over classical computation.
 The emphasis is on ``explicit", since Sec.~\ref{sec:universality} provides several proofs for the universality of AQC in terms of its ability to efficiently simulate the circuit model, and \textit{vice versa}.
 This means that every quantum algorithm that provides a speedup in the circuit model [many of which are known \cite{Jordan-algorithm_zoo}] can in principle be implemented with up to polynomial overhead in AQC.
 That the number of explicit AQC algorithms is still small is therefore likely to be a reflection of the relatively modest amount of effort that has gone into establishing such results compared to the circuit model.
 However, there is also a real difficulty, in that performing the gap analysis in order to establish the actual scaling (beyond the polynomial-time equivalence) is, as already mentioned above, in many cases highly non-trivial.
 A second non-trivial aspect of establishing a speedup by AQC is that when such a speedup is polynomial, relying on universality is insufficient, since the polynomial overhead involved in implementing the transformation from the circuit model to AQC can then swamp the speedup.
 A good example is the case of Grover's algorithm, where a direct use of the equivalence to the circuit model would not suffice; instead, what is required is a careful analysis and choice of the adiabatic schedule $s(t)$ in order to realize the quantum speedup.

 In Sec.~\ref{sec:QMAC} we go beyond universality into Hamiltonian quantum complexity theory.
-This is an active contemporary research area, that started with the introduction of the complexity class QMA (``quantum Merlin-Arthur") as the natural quantum generalization of the classical complexity classes NP (non-deterministic polynomial time) and MA \cite{Kitaev:book}.
+This is an active contemporary research area, that started with the introduction of the complexity class QMA (``quantum Merlin-Arthur") as the natural quantum generalization of the classical complexity classes "nondeterministic polynomial time" (NP) and MA \cite{Kitaev:book}.
 The theory of QMA-completeness deals with decision problems that are efficiently checkable using quantum computers.
 It turns out that these decision problems can be formulated naturally in terms of $k$-local Hamiltonians, of the same type that appear in the proofs of the universality of AQC.
 Thus universality and Hamiltonian quantum complexity studies are often pursued hand-in-hand, and a reduction of $k$ as well as the dimensionality $p$ of the particles appearing in these constructions is one of the main goals.
-For example, we will see that already $k=2$ and $p=2$ leads to both universal AQC and QMA-complete Hamiltonians in two spatial dimensions, while in one spatial dimension $p>2$ is needed for both.
+For example, already $k=2$ and $p=2$ leads to both universal AQC and QMA-complete Hamiltonians in 2D, while in 1D $p>2$ is needed for both.\footnote{We say that $H$ is a $d$D ($d$-dimensional) Hamiltonian if the particles are arranged on a $d$-dimensional grid and the summands of $H$ couple only pairs of nearest neighbor particles.
+Note that being $d$D implies that the Hamiltonian is $2$-local.}